Academic Policies and Regulations

 Add/Drop/Swap

-A student may change courses within the first two weeks of the semester (the Add/Drop/Swap period).
+A student may change courses within the first two weeks of the fall and spring semesters (the Add/Drop/Swap period).
 After the conclusion of the Add/Drop/Swap period, students may petition to drop a course through the twenty-fifth class day of the semester.
-A change may be made in the grading basis of a course (letter grade or S/U) through the thirty-third class day of the semester.
+A change may be made in the grading basis of a course (letter grade or S/U) through the forty-third class day of the semester.
 (See Academic Calendar for specific dates.)

 If students want to make schedule changes after the Add/Drop/Swap period, they must consult with and receive approval from the Advising Support Center.
-To process a withdrawal from a course, students must visit the ASC and acquire a course withdrawal form.
-The form requires signatures from the student, the course instructor (for the requested withdrawal) and the faculty adviser.
-The Advising Support Center will not accept incomplete forms.
+To process a withdrawal from a course, students must contact the ASC (either in person or via email) and acquire a link to the course withdrawal form.
+The online form requires the course information (course name, 4-digit course number and credit hours).
+While the form no longer requires signatures from the student, the course instructor (for the requested withdrawal) and the faculty adviser, students are encouraged to speak with their advisor about their withdrawal.
+The Advising Support Center will not accept or process incomplete or inaccurate forms.
 Students requesting course withdrawal must submit their forms personally; the ASC will not accept forms submitted by individuals who are not the student.

 With approval of the faculty adviser and the Advising Support Center (ASC), a student may repeat a course previously passed.
 The grade for both the original course and the second instance of the repeated course will appear on the transcript, and both grades will calculate into the GPA.
 No credit toward degree requirements will be received for the second instance of the repeated course.
-In the situation where the original course did not carry a Continuing Communication Requirement (CC/W), Experiential (E), or Ways of Inquiry (INQ/Q) designation, and the second course instance does, the student may receive the W, E, and/or INQ credit upon successful completion of the course.
+In the situation where the original course did not carry a Continuing Communication (CC/W) or Experiential (E) Requirement, and the second course instance does, the student may receive the W and/or E credit upon successful completion of the course.
 Students may not repeat a course via transient study.

 Student responsibilities (illustrative not exhaustive): Secure approval from the faculty adviser and ASC.
 Follow all procedures and meet all deadlines regarding schedule adjustments.
 Know and understand the limitations and restrictions imposed by this policy.